yschindel/NHMzh-viz-services/README.md

 ## Access the MinIO Console

 To access the MinIO Console, navigate to http://localhost:9001.
 You will need to use the credentials `ROOTUSER` and `CHANGEME123` to log in.
 Or whatever you have set in the `.env` file.

-## Access MongoDB

-To access the MongoDB database, navigate to http://localhost:27017.

 ## Tests